-After accounting for non take-up, Pension Credit recipients as a whole are under-reported by 8% as well as total pesion credit expenditure in 2015, while by 2018 these discrepancies reduce respectively to 6%, but increases for expenditure to 12%.
+After accounting for non take-up, Pension Credit recipients as a whole are under-reported by 16% and expenditure by 20% in 2014, while by 2017 these discrepancies reduce respectively to 5% and 6%.
 However the external administrative total includes payments to recipients living in institutions who are not captured by FRS/EUROMOD.
-The shortfall might be explained by EUROMOD not controlling for size of entitlement in the take-up adjustment (although it is worth noting that our adjustment does move the aggregate number of recipients in the right direction).
+The shortfall might be explained by EUROMOD not controlling for size of entitlement in the take-up adjustment (although it is worth noting that our adjustment does move the average payment in the right direction).